 Simple English definitions for legal terms

-Read a random definition: pooling agreement
+Read a random definition: notice to produce

 A franchise clause is a rule in an insurance policy that says the insurance company will only pay for damages if they exceed a certain amount.
 If the damages are less than that amount, the person who bought the insurance is responsible for paying for them.
 This is different from a deductible, which always has to be paid by the person who bought the insurance.
 Once the damages exceed the stated amount in a franchise clause, the insurance company will pay for everything.